Delivering Better Cancer Care to Those in Need

 Looking towards the future

-Whether it is through educational campaigns, projects that make cancer screening and diagnosis more accessible, or by enabling health services to increase their capacity to provide better care, this initiative provides the opportunity to reach over 300 million patients worldwide.
-It works towards our collective goals as a cancer network to save as many lives as possible from cancer and to make a positive difference to the lives of all those affected by it.
+Whether it is through educational campaigns, projects that make cancer screening and diagnosis more accessible, or by enabling health services to increase their capacity to provide better care, this initiative is aimed at enhancing health equity in underserved communities around the globe.
+It works towards our collective goals as members of the cancer care ecosystem to save as many lives as possible from cancer and to make a positive difference to the lives of all those affected by it.

 Bayer is committed to continuing to drive forward innovative and impactful, new initiatives focused on underserved communities in partnership with leading organizations in order to help address inequities in cancer care across the world.
 Together we can make ‘Health for All’ a reality for people with cancer around the globe and ensure that no-one is left behind.